What you need to know

 - walking, biking and hunting on public conservation land

-- swimming at a public swimming pool, but there will be restrictions
+- swimming at a public swimming pool, but with restrictions

-- going to the gym, but there will be restrictions
+- going to the gym, but with restrictions

 Workplaces and businesses